perappu/perappu-blog-11ty/content/posts/lorekeeper-sysadmin-quest.md

 ### Introduction

 Lorekeeper is a weird project, even barring the whole "what is a closed species masterlist" thing.
+In short, it's a platform for artists to create interactive, community games.

 It's designed to be as friendly as possible to people who have never hosted a website before, and as I saw someone describe once, "it isn't actually one project, it's one project with a thousand forks and you have to keep downstream in mind at all times".